-Most of the deforestation impacts of large companies are in their supply chains, where there is very little public transparency.
+Much of the deforestation attributable to large companies in developed markets takes place in their supply chains, where there is little public transparency.
 Forest 500, a project of the Global Canopy Programme, identifies the 500 global companies who have the most power to combat this issue in their operations and supply chains.
-Forest 500 then ranks each company on a scale of 1-5, depending on their anti-deforestation policies and actions (or their lack thereof).
-If you select this screen, OpenInvest divests you from any company with a rank lower than 4.
+Forest 500 then ranks each company on a scale of 1-5, depending on the strength (or weakness) of their anti-deforestation policies.
+OpenInvest divests from any company with a rank lower than 4.